 - If you wish, add a few chocolate chips or strawberries to the top of the scones before baking.

-- Once your scones are shaped, divide them between the two baking sheets and bake for 14-16 minutes, or until the scones are golden brown.
+Bake for 14-16 minutes, or until the scones are golden brown.
 Transfer immediately to a cooling rack.
 Serve warm.

 - Making scones by hand: If you are making these by hand, mix the dry ingredients in a bowl and then work the butter in with your fingers until it looks like coarse cornmeal and you don't feel any large chunks.
 Work quickly so the butter doesn't melt.
 Then stir in the buttermilk with a large spatula.

 - Buttermilk substitution: If you don't have buttermilk, you can use 1/2 cup plain yogurt (not Greek style) mixed with 1/4 cup milk.

 - Other scone shapes: For drop scones - divide the dough into twelve portions and pat them into rough balls.
 For wedge scones - divide the dough in half and pat each half into a circle about 3/4 of an inch high.
 Cut each circle into 6 wedges.